Prerequisites

 3. Review stage reports

-Note: If someone doesn’t claim their payment within 30 days, PayPal automatically returns the money to your account.
+If a recipient does not claim their payment within 30 days, PayPal automatically returns the money to your account.

 Report file format